-I sat in the airless reception area with its cheerful, exhortative corporate posters and thought of communist Russia.
+The airless reception area with its cheerful, exhortative corporate posters made me think of communist Russia.
 Dark wood.
 Grey, worn carpet.
 Grey fluorescent lights.
 Every so often, there would be a sharp, electronic bleep and the door would get pushed open.
 A grey-suited figure would scuttle past and the door, on its spring, would creak slowly shut.
 I thought affectionately of WD40.

 Waiting on the single, plastic seat so kindly provided for visitors, I thought too of the sunshine I’d left behind as I picked up my visitors’ badge at Reception.
 I resolved, as soon as I got home, to get the Ural’s keys off their hook and out into the evening lanes.

 By the time I’d dug under the wire and out of Stalag Corporate, the sun was thinking about a stiff G&T and putting its feet up.
 But, at this time of year, the shadows seem longer and richer in the evenings.
 And I had a good reason – as well as blowing stale air out of my lungs – to ride.

 I’ve been looking at old airfields since around 2006.
 I’ve lived in Bampton since 2002.
 I’ve ridden to Lechlade to the rather fine Lechlade Fish Bar and sat by the Thames, enjoying their finest, countless times.
 So how had I missed RAF Kelmscott?